This is what to do if you've missed the student finance deadline

 When you apply late, you do still get a student loan, but the money may not reach your account in time for your start date.

-Read our full guide to applying to student finance
+Read our full guide to applying to student finance.

 How to speed up your student loan coming in

-1. Apply as soon as possible
+- Apply as soon as possible

 The sooner you apply, the sooner your application will be processed and the funds released.
-If your plans change, for example, if you change your first choice university, you should update your application as soon as possible.
+If your plans change, for example, if you change your first choice university, you should update your application as soon as possible. - Read the instructions carefully to prevent any issues with your application

 If you’re applying late, it’s normal to feel pressure to rush your application.
 But not following the steps carefully, submitting the right evidence or filling out the criteria, can all lead to delays.
-Read the instructions and requirements closely to make sure you’ve provided all the required information.
+Read the instructions and requirements closely to make sure you’ve provided all the required information. - Get registered at your chosen university as soon as you can

 You won’t get your student loan until you have registered at your chosen university.
 Registering is a simple process that’s usually online, but may differ depending on which university you have applied to.